AdairChan-CSH/VReverything-VR-RTC/README.md

 Adding channel settings or even 1 clip of 3d polarized glasses

-This program can be turned into used as Mobile phone Headset as long as to be used with a good VNC app displays your second monitor well
+This program can be turned into used as Mobile phone Headset as long as to be used with a good VNC app displays your second monitor well, pico4 and quest 2 headsets can use in this way

 c.genknight@gmail.com